-The summer conference of the 2022 Ed100 Academy for Student Leaders will take place online June 20-22, 10am to noon and 2pm to 4pm.
-Any student aged 13+ can apply, and it's free.
-Faculty advisors are invited, too.
+The summer conference of the 2022 Ed100 Academy for Student Leaders took place online June 20-22, 10am to noon and 1:30pm to 5pm.
+It was free, and any student aged 13+ could apply up to June 17.
+Faculty advisors were invited, too.

-This post is the digital "conference brochure" for 2022.
-Our vision is for every high school in California to be represented.
-Will yours?
+This is the digital "conference brochure" for 2022.
+Our vision was for every high school in California to be represented.
+Was yours?
 Don't assume — check here to find out.
-No nomination is required to participate.
-It only takes a few minutes to apply.
+No nomination was required, and it only took a few minutes to apply.

-We urge educators and PTA leaders who have inspired students to apply for this conference to participate in this program as allies.
-There is no cost.
+We urged educators and parent leaders to apply for this conference to participate in this program as allies.
+There was no cost.

-The fastest way to understand what this conference is all about is to watch this two-minute video:
+To understand what this conference was all about, watch this two-minute video:

 Connections.
-You'll meet students in breakout sessions, and you will be invited to join the Ed100 Student Academy server on Discord, which has proved a great way for students to connect with each other and with leadership opportunities that come up throughout the school year.
+You'll meet students in breakout sessions, and you'll be invited to join the Ed100 Student Academy Discord, a great way to connect with each other and discover leadership opportunities throughout the school year.

 Insights journal.
-During the conference, you'll be prompted to take note of what you learn in your Leadership Insights Journal.
-These notes can help you, as a leader, to bring what you learn back to your school community and to your college advisors.
+During the conference, take note of what you learn in your Leadership Insights Journal to bring what you learn back to your school community and to your college advisors.
 The journal will be released just before the start of the conference.

 Civic engagement.
-Students who participate actively in the Academy will earn a certificate to use as evidence of civic engagement.
-Students will also learn about how to earn the California Seal of Civic Engagement for their diploma.
+Participate actively in the Academy to earn a certificate as evidence of civic engagement.
+You'll also learn how to earn the California Seal of Civic Engagement for your high school diploma.

-Alvin Lee is the student founder of GENup, a fast-growing coalition of student advocacy organizations that elevates and amplifies the voices of students in both high schools and colleges. throughout California and beyond.
+Alvin Lee is the student founder of GENup, a fast-growing coalition of student advocacy organizations that elevates the voices of students in high schools and colleges throughout California and beyond.

 Alvin is a founding member of the California Department of Education's first Youth Advisory Council and a co-founder of the California Student Board Members Association (CSBMA).
-He just completed his first year at Claremont McKenna College.
+He is a rising sophomore year at Stanford.
 You'll get to know him as the host of the Academy.

 Young people have a lot to offer.
 Hudson Yang asks: What will you do to make a difference?